 The broker-dealer firm of Charles Schwab and Company challenged an enforcement action by FINRA in which FINRA tried to enforce its rule prohibiting class action waivers in broker-dealer agreements with their customers.
 Schwab had inserted just such a clause in its customer agreement.
 Schwab sought to have FINRA’s enforcement action nullified, and the company prevailed in the initial arbitration decision.
-The matter is now before a FINRA appellate council.
-It is noteworthy that Schwab announced that during the pendency of the appeal and until the issue is finally resolved it will not seek to enforce the class-action prohibition in its customer agreements.

 Class actions are designed to address widespread fraudulent practices in a single, efficient proceeding.
 For many people – consumers, investors, etc. – class actions are the only realistic way to challenge actions because these individuals do not have the means to bring individual lawsuits or the individual amounts at stake are so small as not to be able to attract competent counsel (although individual small amounts can aggregate to massive ill-gotten gain for the defendant).